GeorgeNiece/chart-builder/README.md

-# Build a chart example
+# Build a Helm chart example

-Use this small chart to create your own nginx web server!
+Getting started with Helm building a chart to create a nginx web server!